qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Let's now delve into the details of the ``options`` parameter and understand its components.

-The ``options`` parameter, represented by the :class:`qibolab.execution_parameters.ExecutionParameters` class, is a vital element for every hardware execution.
+The ``options`` parameter, represented by the :class:`qibolab.ExecutionParameters` class, is a vital element for every hardware execution.
 It encompasses essential information that tailors the execution to specific requirements:

 - ``nshots``: Specifies the number of experiment repetitions.
 - ``relaxation_time``: Introduces a wait time between repetitions, measured in nanoseconds (ns).